 The desktop site view helps us view all hidden menus and options as we watch on the desktop.

 Although font size and elements might look smaller since we are visiting a desktop site on a mobile phone, the experience will be exactly like desktop websites.
 Desktop site iPhone is a handy feature.

 Here are the steps to view the desktop site on Chrome iPhone/iPad:

 - Open the Chrome iOS app.

-- Choose the Request Desktop Site command.
+- Scroll down in the list and choose the Request Desktop Site command.

 The website will reload, and you will see the desktop view of the website.
 To switch back, you can choose the Request Mobile Site option at the same place.

 Note: You can pinch-zoom in to magnify the screen if you don’t see texts or tables.
 You will see small texts because of your smartphone screen.

 Bottom Line: View Desktop Site on Chrome iOS